Kristina01111000/Drws_site/README.md

-anyone can join, but to get access to more they need to join patreon OR anyone can join but they need a code from patroen going to use a post slider app for page test the email w/ constant contact see if i can connect the constnat contact form to the pepso form, they sit on top of each other now, they can only do one at a time
+anyone can join, but to get access to more they need to join patreon OR anyone can join but they need a code from patroen going to use a post slider app for page test the email w/ constant contact see if i can connect the constnat contact form to the pepso form, they sit on top of each other now, they can only do one at a time -> contacted peepso support, currently the sign up for email doesn't go through